Improving Facade Parsing with Vision Transformers and Line Integration

 \subsection{Overview}

-As shown in Fig.\ref{overview}, our facade segmentation pipeline consists of two branches.
+As shown in Figure \ref{overview}, our facade segmentation pipeline consists of two branches.
 In the upper branch, the input image is segmented into image patches and we feed them to our ViT based semantic segmentation model, which produces a preliminary prediction of the facade semantics.
-In the lower branch, we use traditional line detection methods to find lines that describe the outline of the facade parts.
-We then use the window area from the preliminary prediction to filter the lines, keeping only those that perfectly frame out each window and integrating a corresponding bounding box.
-Finally, we revise the preliminary prediction using the bounding boxes and produce the final segmentation map.
+In the lower branch, we use traditional line detection methods to find lines that describe the outline of the facade elements.
+We then use each element instance from the preliminary prediction to filter the lines, keeping only those that perfectly frame out each element and integrating a corresponding outline.
+Finally, we revise the preliminary prediction using integrated outlines and produce the final segmentation map.